 Back-to-School Guidance FAQ

-The following questions and answers are intended to help address some of the questions parents and students may have about the return to school.
+The following questions and answers are intended to help address some of the questions parents and students may have about the school year.
 The Department of Education and Lifelong Learning, Public School Branch and French Language School Board encourage parents and caregivers to share their questions with us.

 Vaccination is the best protection against COVID-19 and its variants.
-Everyone eligible is encouraged to get vaccinated with a complete series of Health Canada-approved COVID-19 vaccines.
+Everyone eligible is encouraged to get vaccinated with a complete series, including booster doses, of Health Canada-approved COVID-19 vaccines.

 Health Screening and Testing